Naomi Zack

 Naomi Zack is a Professor of Philosophy at Lehman College, City University of New York, having formerly been a professor at the University of Albany and the University of Oregon.
 She has written thirteen books and three textbooks, and she has edited or co-edited five anthologies, in addition to publishing a large number of papers and book chapters, particularly in areas having to deal with race, feminism, and natural disasters.
 Zack has taken on a number of professional roles related to the representation of women and other under-represented groups in philosophy.
 Zack is also a member of the editorial boards of multiple journals, including Hypatia: A Journal of Feminist Philosophy, The Journal of Race and Policy, Ethnic Studies: an Interdisciplinary Journal of Culture, Race and Ethnicity, and the Radical Philosophical Review.

+Zack was born in 1944 in Brooklyn, New York.
+Her mother was Jewish, and her father was Black and Native American.

 Education and career

 Zack received her bachelor's degree from New York University in 1966, which she attended on a New York State Regents Scholarship, and where she became a member of Phi Beta Kappa.
 She completed her doctorate in philosophy at Columbia University in 1970, writing a dissertation on the epistemology of C. I. Lewis under Sidney Morgenbesser.
-She served as an adjunct assistant professor of philosophy at Rensselaer Polytechnic Institute for the 1990–91 school year, and accepted an appointment as an assistant professor of philosophy at the University of Albany in 1998.
+She served as an adjunct assistant professor of philosophy at Rensselaer Polytechnic Institute for the 1990–91 school year, and accepted an appointment as an assistant professor of philosophy at the University of Albany in 1991.
 She accepted an appointment as an affiliated member in the Department of Women's Studies at the University of Albany in 1993, and was promoted to associate professor of philosophy in 1998.
 She was promoted to full professor for the 2000–1 school year (while she also served as the Director of the Doctor of Arts in Humanistic Studies Program), before accepting a position as Professor of Philosophy at the University of Oregon in 2001.
 In 2019 she joined the philosophy faculty of Lehman College.
 In 2019, she was awarded the 2019 Romanell - Phi Beta Kappa Professorship.
 Due to the COVID-19 pandemic, the Romanell lectures, entitled "A Philosophical View of Intersectionality", were postponed until 2022.
 In 2021, she was invited to give the John Dewey Lecture at the Pacific Division of the American Philosophical Association, entitled "Philosophy and Me".